DSSG-Firebird/risk-model/README.md

 More information on the Firebird project can be found <a href="http://www.firebird.gatech.edu">here</a>.

 This repository has scripts to clean your property data, run a risk model to predict fire risk based on historical fires, and assign a risk score to each property.
+Make sure you have completed the Property Join process (<a href="https://github.com/DSSG-Firebird/property-joins">Step 1</a>) before building the risk model.

 ======